rmerchant-develop/teamservice/README.md

 # teamservice
 Team API for StatlerWaldorf sample using .NET Core and Docker.
 This is an effort to fix typo.
+This line has been modified.
 Third line being fixed as a part of hotfix 2.

 This is a change from FB2

 Modifying for FB1